 We wanted the shape of the architecture to offer shelter from the wind while framing the surrounding nature, allowing for the ever-changing day and sunlight scheme to set the interior's atmosphere and indoor climate.

-Through thorough studies in a daylight lab, we worked on orienting the building in correlation to light and wind.
+Through thorough studies in a daylight lab, we worked on orienting the building in correlation to light, wind and landscape views.

-The soft circular shape of the house is built from a modular system, making it easy to add to the volume of the building.
-The circular course of the interior appears undisturbed, emphasising a coherent perspective throughout the building layout.
+The soft circular shape of the house is built from a modular system, making it easy to add square metres to the building.
+The circular course of the interior appears undisturbed, emphasising a coherent perspective throughout the building layout, promoting an active knowledge sharing across departments in the organisation.

-With Modular Circle House, we wanted to create a new type of work environment where the spaces offer intimate and stimulating experiences—boosting creativity and knowledge sharing.
+With Modular Circle House, we wanted to create a new type of work environment where the spaces offer intimate and stimulating experiences.

 Architects: Studio Pneuma